Lightning-Universe/lightning-flash/README.md

 </details>

 ### Example 2: Text Classification
 Flash has a TextClassification task to tackle any text classification problem.
-To illustrate, say you wanted to classify movie reviews as positive or negative.
-From a train.csv and valid.csv, structured like so:

 <details>
   <summary>View example</summary>
+  To illustrate, say you wanted to classify movie reviews as positive or negative.

   ```python
   import flash
   from flash import download_data